Zyar3k/online_shop_bcd--v.2/README.md

 ### [LIVE DEMO](https://bcd-onlineshop.netlify.app/)

 > Online store created from scratch.
-Application server and client.
 The ability to add products to your cart.
 Refreshed page with new features
 >
 ## Frontend